 Are you interested in writing for CEJ?

-Below are the issue themes and deadlines for October 2025, December 2025, February 2026 and April 2026.
-If you’re intrigued, want more information, or have an article you’d like to pitch, please contact me any time: cejeditor@gmail.com.
+Below is the issue theme and deadline for the 2026-2027 volume year If you’re intrigued, want more information, or have an article you’d like to pitch, please contact me any time: cejeditor@gmail.com.

 CEJ aims to walk the line between academic journal and resource magazine.
 We welcome your research-based papers about best practices as well as your stories about specific units or programs at your school.
 Articles are typically 1500-2000 words and go through two editors on their way to publication.
 Check out our author guidelines for more information.